jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

--xprop=tmerge                                         -Specifies that we want to use the tmerge truth table for x-propagation -top SortUnitStructRTL__nbits_8_tb                    -Indicates the name of the top module (located within the VTB) ../build/SortUnitStructRTL__nbits_8_test_basic_tb.v   -The path to the source testbench file +vcs+dumpvars+outputs/vcd/<filename>.vcd              -Tells VCS to dump a VCD in the location ./outputs/vcd with the name <filename>.vcd
+-xprop=tmerge                                         -Specifies that we want to use the tmerge truth table for x-propagation -top SortUnitStructRTL__nbits_8_tb                    -Indicates the name of the top module (located within the VTB) ../build/SortUnitStructRTL__nbits_8_test_basic_tb.v   -The path to the source testbench file +define+<macro>                                       -defines a macro that may be used in your verilog code or testbench +vcs+dumpvars+outputs/vcd/<filename>.vcd              -Tells VCS to dump a VCD in the location ./outputs/vcd with the name <filename>.vcd
 -override_timescale=1ns/1ns                           -Changes the timescale.
 Units/precision
 ```